Particular/RepoStandards/README.md

 ## Workflow

+> _**IMPORTANT**: Because changes to this repository creates many PRs in many repositories, PRs in this repository should not be merged lightly.
+If possible, try to stage multiple PRs and merge them as a group to limit the amount of PRs that must go through the CI pipeline._

 * Changes to this repository are made via PRs.
 * Automation detects changes to this repository on a schedule and opens PRs against other repositories.
 * Changes will be applied to the default branch plus any `release-*` branches of a target repository containing a `.reposync.yml` marker file.